Logging

 The python class Process

-has three parameters that configure how the logging works.
+member that configures how the logging works.

 Parameter | Description |